HOW AYURVEDA CAN HELP YOU SLEEP BETTER

 Block out any disrupting light with a pretty eye mask.

 If your sleep has been really off lately, it might have something to do with the change of seasons.
-I’ll be doing my Ayurvedic detox plan again to welcome spring and readjust my body.
-Sign up to my newsletter to receive the spring equinox Cleanse + Reset part 1 on Monday and the full recipe guide on Friday.
+Sign up to my newsletter to receive my free 3-day Cleanse + Reset plan to help re-adjust your body.

 If you have trouble winding down early or getting up early and you feel your rhythm is really out of whack, then the best advice I’ve heard and given is to go camping for a long weekend or week if you can with a good book and a torch — no screens!
 Your body will naturally start winding down without the artificial stimulation, and you’ll start yawning as the sun starts to set and within a few days, you’ll be waking up bright as a button as the sun rises.